Manfred Hoeberl

-Manfred Hoeberl ([ˈmanfrɛt ˈhøːbɐl]; born 12 May 1964) is an Austrian former strongman and powerlifter who was known as having the largest arms in the world during the early-mid 1990s.
-Hoeberl was born in the same town as bodybuilding legend and former Governor of California, Arnold Schwarzenegger.
+Manfred Hoeberl ([ˈmanfrɛt ˈhøːbɐl]; born 12 May 1964) is an Austrian former strongman, powerlifter and bodybuilder.
+He was famous for having the largest muscular arms in the world during early to mid 1990s.

+Having competed in 18 International strongman competitions and winning 6 of them, Hoeberl is among the 50 most decorated strongmen of all time.
+He also participated in numerous Highland games.
+He was born in the same town as bodybuilding legend and former Governor of California, Arnold Schwarzenegger.

 Life and career

-Hoeberl won the Europe's Strongest Man twice (1993, 1994), the World Muscle Power Classic twice (1993, 1994) and was runner up at the 1994 World's Strongest Man competition, narrowly missing the title to Magnús Ver Magnússon by less than half a second in the final Atlas Stones event.
+Hoeberl won the Europe's Strongest Man twice (1993, 1994), the World Muscle Power Classic twice (1993, 1994) and was runner up at the 1994 World's Strongest Man competition, narrowly missing the title to Magnús Ver Magnússon by 0.87 seconds in the final Atlas Stones event.
 Hoeberl competed in the World's Strongest Man finals in 1991 and 1993, finishing 8th and 4th respectively.

 Hoeberl won Austria's Strongest Man 7 times, from 1989-1994 & 1996.